-Amended Schedule B. If you have been assessed an FTD penalty, you may be able to file an amended Schedule B. See Correcting Previously Reported Tax Liability, later.
+Amended Schedule B. If you have been assessed a failure-to-deposit (FTD) penalty, you may be able to file an amended Schedule B. See Correcting Previously Reported Tax Liability, later.

-General Instructions

-Purpose of Schedule B
+General Instructions Purpose of Schedule B

 These instructions tell you about Schedule B. To determine if you're a semiweekly schedule depositor, see section 11 of Pub.
 15, Employer's Tax Guide, or section 8 of Pub.
 80, Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.